-The Default Output takes effect only when the lookup match has failed and the disable box is unchecked.
-This table explains how the Destination changes in relation to the Variables and the default value .
+The following table explains how the destination changes in relation to the variables and the default value .

 |Default Output is populated||Default Output is blank|